Lois Harris Scholarship

 Eligible students must have undertaken Year 12 studies in South Australia and be enrolled full-time in the Bachelor of Agricultural Sciences Course at the University of Adelaide.
 To be eligible, students must be Australian citizens or permanent residents.

 Holders of other major scholarships for commencing students are ineligible for the scholarship.
-Selection will be based on the TER (Tertiary Entrance Rank) or equivalent, on the recommendation of the Associate Dean, Undergraduate Studies after consultation with the Advisory Board of Agriculture (the governing body of the Agricultural Bureau of SA Inc).
+Selection will be based on the TER (Tertiary Entrance Rank) or equivalent, on the recommendation of the Associate Dean, Undergraduate Studies after consultation with the Board of the Agricultural Bureau of SA.

 Subject to the other provisions, the scholarship will be awarded on an annual basis.
 It will be paid in two equal installments after the HECS Census date.
 The second installment will be subject to continued enrolment in that year and satisfactory performance in first semester.